ElpadoCan/ChromRings/README.md

 At the entry `"plots"` you can define the pairs of conditions you want to compare.
 In any case, you will get one heatmap for each condition (one condition, one experiment folder).

 The JSON file will contain information about all the experiments you want or you will analyse.

-Once you modify the JSON file, you need to tell the software which experiment you want to analyse.
-To do so you need to modify the following variable in the `ChromRings\chromrings\__init__.py`:
+Next, rename the file `ChromRings\chromrings\_example_current_analysis.py` to `current_analysis.py`.
+Finally, you need to tell the software which experiment you want to analyse.
+To do so you need to modify the following variable in the `ChromRings\chromrings\current_analysis.py`:

 ```
 batch_name = '1_test_3D_vs_2D'